toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [OAuth2c](https://github.com/cloudentity/oauth2c) - A command-line tool for interacting with OAuth 2.0 authorization servers.
 * [ots](https://github.com/sniptt-official/ots) - Share end-to-end encrypted secrets with others via a one-time URL.
 * [PaperAge](https://github.com/matiaskorhonen/paper-age) - Easy and secure paper backups of secrets, which takes a text and generates an encrypted QR code to print on paper.
+* [Pareto Security](https://paretosecurity.com/linux) - Check for basic security hygiene of any Linux desktop.
 * [pdvzip](https://github.com/CleasbyCode/pdvzip) - CLI tool to embed a ZIP file within a PNG image to create a tweetable and "executable" PNG-ZIP polyglot file.
 Post & share your PNG-ZIP image on compatible sites.
 * [pgen](https://github.com/ctsrc/Pgen) - Generate passphrases using the wordlists for random passphrases made by the EFF.
 * [quill](https://anchore.com/opensource/) - Simple mac binary signing from any platform.